Does Delta-8 THC get you high?

 On the other hand, Delta-9 also has a variety of negative effects.
 For example, disconnected thoughts and panic reactions as well as altered perceptions, delusions, and hallucinations.

-In some people, Delta-9 THC can also cause anxiety or paranoia.
+In some people, Delta-9 THC can also cause paranoia.

 Delta-8 THC High Products